microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-your-plugin.md

 Though your `ProcessingSource` is discoverable to the SDK, it still needs to advertise the `DataSource(s)` it supports in order to be useful.

-### Decorate your ProcessingSource with a DataSourceAttribute
+### Decorating your ProcessingSource with a DataSourceAttribute

 In order to advertise the `DataSource(s)` your `ProcessingSource` supports, we must decorate it with a `DataSourceAttribute`. `DataSourceAttribute` is an abstract class provided by the SDK, so we must decide on a concrete implementation to use.